JohannesJossi/ml-agents/docs/Using-Docker.md

 # Using Docker For ML-Agents (Experimental)

 We currently offer a solution for Windows and Mac users who would like to do training or inference using Docker.
 This option may be appealing to those who would like to avoid installing Python and TensorFlow themselves.
 The current setup forces both TensorFlow and Unity to _only_ rely on the CPU for computations.
-Consequently, our Docker simulation [uses the CPU](https://en.wikipedia.org/wiki/Xvfb) to do visual rendering.
-This means that environments which involve agents using camera-based visual observations might be slower.
+Consequently, our Docker simulation [does not use a GPU](https://en.wikipedia.org/wiki/Xvfb) to do visual rendering.
+This means that rich environments which involve agents using camera-based visual observations might be slower.

 ## Requirements